seekingtau/ReactJSwebsite/README.md

 # ReactJSwebsite
-Responsive website created with ReactJS, testing
+Responsive website created with ReactJS for AquaDAO